kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Speak with Uthar Wynn and students
 - Yuthura talks to you: 1,1,1,1,4,2,7,5
 - Talk to Kel Algwinn
+- Open the door to Valley of the Dark Lords but don't enter yet
-- Before exiting to Valley, *Stims/Force: Hyper Adrenal Strength, Hyper Adrenal Stamina, and Echani Battle Stimulant on MC, Cast Force Valor*
+- *Stims/Force: Hyper Adrenal Strength, Hyper Adrenal Stamina, and Echani Battle Stimulant on MC, Cast Force Valor*
 - Exit to Valley of the Dark Lords
 - [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk, then Transit Back
   - This skips the Darth Bandon fight; you can also [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) instead